-S&P 500 set to recoup $1 trillion in value as virus deaths slow
+S&P 500 set to recover $1 trillion in value as virus deaths slow

-(Reuters) - The S&P 500 was on track to recoup about $1 trillion in market value in a frantic rally on Monday after New York, the biggest U.S. coronavirus hot spot, reported a fall in daily deaths, raising hopes that the pandemic could level-off soon.
+(Reuters) - The S&P 500 was on track to recover about $1 trillion in market value in a furious rally on Monday after a drop in the daily death toll in New York, the country’s biggest coronavirus hot spot, raised hopes that the pandemic could level off soon.

-All three main stock indexes jumped more than 4%, with gains led by the defensive utilities .SPLRCU sector.
-Consumer staples .SPLRCS and real estate .SPLRCR stocks - also considered safe bets during times of volatility - rose between 2.7% and 6.1%.
+All three main stock indexes jumped more than 5%, with the blue-chip Dow Industrials adding 1,200 points.
+Defensive utilities .SPLRCU sector led with big gains, while consumer staples .SPLRCS and real estate .SPLRCR - also considered safe bets during times of volatility - rose between 3% and 8%.

-“Seeing signs of stabilization in New York City is probably the most important thing given the amount of capital that’s controlled through managers that live in the area,” said Thomas Hayes, managing member at Great Hill Capital LLC in New York.
+“All the market cares about right now is the virus and any positive event will see some buyers coming in,” said Dennis Dick, proprietary trader, at Bright Trading LLC in Las Vegas.

-“It’s a tremendous relief for the market (but it’s) not to say that we’re through the woods yet, because we’re going to have a tough week or two ahead.”
+“With New York City numbers getting better on the weekend, people are happy that we may be closer to the top of the peak than we thought.”

-U.S. officials have girded the country for a “peak death week” from the pandemic, with the death toll now at more than 9,600.
+Still, U.S. officials have girded the country for a “peak death week” from the pandemic, with the death toll topping 10,000.

 Wall Street’s fear gauge fell to its lowest in two weeks, but analysts cautioned against calling a bottom.
 During the financial crisis of 2007-08, the S&P 500 took months to establish a bottom even after the volatility index plummeted.

-Despite Monday's bounce, the S&P 500 .SPX remains nearly 20% - or $6 trillion in market value - below its all-time high in mid-February, as the novel coronavirus brought business activity to a virtual halt and sparked mass layoffs.
+Despite Monday's bounce, the S&P 500 .SPX remains nearly 20% - or $6 trillion in market value - short of its all-time high in mid-February.

 “It’s a big stretch to try to extrapolate a reduction in the number of cases into when we’re going to be able to get back to work,” said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.